aigis-styleguide/aigis/src/en/Documantation/syntax_highlight.md

 See the following list: [atom/highlights/tree/master/deps](https://github.com/atom/highlights/tree/master/deps), you can highlight from listed languages.

-Also you can use the following unlisted keywords
+Also, you can use the following unlisted keywords

 * `jsx`
 * `ejs`